JohnDeere/work-tracker-examples/README.md

 # Work Tracker Examples
 Some examples of how to use the [Work Tracker](https://github.com/JohnDeere/work-tracker) library.

+The JDK 8 based examples are in the master branch.
+The JDK 11 based examples are in the JDK11 branch.

 ## Running the Examples
 ### [Spring Boot](./spring-boot-example):